scottbale/tweet-purge/log.md

 ## 7/26/20

-twiddling with asynchrony, completion, logging - WIP
+* twiddling with asynchrony, completion, logging - WIP
+* `backpressure`, `backpressure-env`, `with-backpressure`
+* stoopidly had with-backpressure blocking on the completion of chunking - moved that into a future
+* completion triggered by putting `:done` into the chan.. but what about errors and retries?
+  * use `alts!` with a "done" chan and a queue chan, giving priority to the queue, for retrying